If not for maple syrup, March in Vermont would be all about mud season.

 Shelburne Sugarworks is a third-generation operation that started during World War II when Marjorie Palmer began making maple syrup when traditional cane sugar was rationed.

-Shelburne Sugarworks opens the doors to its post-and-beam sugarhouse every weekend from March 11 to April 2, 2023, from 12 – 5 pm.
+Shelburne Sugarworks opens the doors to its post-and-beam sugarhouse every weekend from early March to early April, from 12 – 5 pm.

 During Vermont Maple Open House Weekend, they will offer free samples, maple cotton candy, maple ice cream, and guided tours.
 Don your snow boots (or snow shoes) for a walk in the sugarbush.